 For 2014, SSW students living on-campus will be in King, Scales and Jordan Houses.
 These buildings are located in the Quadrangle section of campus, at the corner of Elm Street and Paradise Road.

 During the summer, off-campus housing is available through private arrangement.
 Many local residents rent rooms or apartments to our students during the summer.
-Our Communications Assistant, Doreen Underdue, sends a weekly email that lists these rentals.
-Students who would like to be added to this email list should contact Doreen directly at firstname.lastname@example.org.
+Our Communications Assistant, Doreen Underdue, compiles a list of these rentals.
+The list is available in the main office of Lilly Hall (Room 101) and through email.
+Students who would like to be added to the email list should contact Doreen directly at firstname.lastname@example.org.

 We provide these listings as a courtesy to our students; it is the student's personal responsibility to deal directly with the local landlords.
 Students are strongly advised to do checks on all rentals.
 The School accepts no responsibility for off-campus rentals.

 There is very limited on-campus housing available during the 10-week summer academic session for students with children.
 The School for Social Work uses some of the Friedman Complex apartments during this time period for students with children.
 Each duplex apartment has the following: a living room with couch and chairs; a dining area with table and chairs; and a kitchen with stove and refrigerator on the first floor; on the second floor there is a bathroom and four bedrooms; each bedroom contains a single twin bed, bureau, bookcase, desk, and chair.